rrusk/DancePracticeMusicPlayer/README.md

    spoken announcement or no intro.
 2. **Songs are drawn one at a time** until their combined playing time reaches the budget.
-   Selection is history-aware, so a block will not repeat a song the practice has already used.
-Only the songs actually kept are written to `play_history.json`.
+   Selection is history-aware, so a block will not repeat a song the practice has already heard.
+Songs are written to `play_history.json` as they are played, not when the block is built.
 3. **`dance_max_playtimes` still caps any one song**, and the cap is applied *before* the budget is worked out — a six-minute track counts as 3:40, so it cannot distort the rest of the block.